Alexander McDougall: Privateer to merchant

 After the onset of the French and Indian War in 1756, McDougall became commissioned by the crown as a merchant privateer.
 During the war, McDougall commanded two ships; the Tyger, an 8 gun sloop, and the Barrington, a 12 gun sloop.
 An able captain as well as a knowledgeable merchant, he made a modest fortune in captured ships and the sale of their cargo.

 In 1763 McDougall gave up the seafaring life.
 The war had ended, his wife Nancy died, as did his father.
 He was left with responsibility for his three children and his mother.
 So he converted his seagoing assets and with the small fortune he had accumulated during the war, invested in land and became a merchant and importer.
-During this period, McDougall also worked as a slave trader, and owned an enslaved man named Colerain.
+During this period, McDougall also worked as a slave trader and owned at least one slave named Colerain.
 By 1767 he had his affairs in good order.
 He owned land in Albany County and as far away as North Carolina.
 He remarried, this time to Hannah Bostwick, the daughter of his landlady.
 Though their increasing wealth earned them recognition, it did not earn them acceptance into the traditional society in New York City.
 Longstanding members of high society such as the Livingstons and the De Lancey's looked down on him as crude and unpolished.